 Pro Se Parties.
-By Standing Order, a pro se party must mail all communications with the Court to the Pro Se Intake Unit located at 40 Foley Square, Room 105, New York, NY 10007.
+By Standing Order, a pro se party must mail all communications with the Court to the Pro Se Intake Unit located at 500 Pearl St., Room 230, New York, NY 10007.
 A pro se party may not call Chambers or send any document or filing directly to Chambers.
 Submissions requiring immediate attention should be hand-delivered to the Pro Se Intake Unit.
 Unless the Court orders otherwise, all communications with the Court will be docketed upon receipt; such docketing shall constitute service on any user of the ECF system.
 If any other party is not a user of the ECF system (e.g., if there is another pro se party in the case), a pro se party must send copies of any filing to the party and include proof of service affirming that he or she has done so.
 Copies of correspondence between a pro se party and opposing parties shall not be sent to the Court.
+Question can be directed to the pro se unit at (212) 805-0175.